Minnesota PFML 2026: Employer Deadlines, Rates & Registration Guide

 - Possible wage liens for repeated non-payment

-Notice Violation Penalties
+Notice & Retaliation Penalties

-- Civil penalties for retaliation against employees
+- Civil penalties for retaliation against employees using PFML

 - Legal action for repeated violations